- Bandwidth

 - Download Speed

-- The rate at which data is transferred from the internet to your device, typically measured in Mbps (megabits per second).
+- The rate at which data is transferred from the internet to your device, measured in Mbps.
+This affects how quickly web pages load, files download, and streaming content plays.
+For HD streaming, 25+ Mbps is recommended per device.

 - Dynamic IP Address